wintrides-org/colorstackwinterhack2025-wintrides/README.md

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform] from the creators of Next.js.
+The easiest way to deploy this app is to use the [Vercel Platform] from the creators of Next.js.